Mario Mercado: Career begins on the International Racquetball Tour – 2015–2018

-Playing for Colombia 2018-present
+Playing for Colombia 2018–present

 Mercado earned three silver medals at the 2018 South American Games in Cochabamba, Bolivia, one each in Men's Singles, Men's Doubles and the Men's Team event.
-In singles, he defeated Carlos Keller of Bolivia in the semi-finals, 15-8, 15-14, but then lost to the other Bolivian Conrrado Moscoso, 15-10, 11-15, 11-6, in the final.
-In doubles, Mercado and Sebastian Franco finished second in a five team round robin with their only loss to Moscoso and Roland Keller, 15-11, 15-7.
+In singles, he defeated Carlos Keller of Bolivia in the semi-finals, 15–8, 15–14, but then lost to the other Bolivian Conrrado Moscoso, 15–10, 11–15, 11–6, in the final.
+In doubles, Mercado and Sebastian Franco finished second in a five team round robin with their only loss to Moscoso and Roland Keller, 15–11, 15–7.
 In the Men's Team event, Mercado helped Colombia finish 2nd, beating Ecuador in the semi-finals, but losing to Bolivia in the final.

-Mercado played for Colombia at the 2018 Central American and Caribbean Games in Barranquilla, Colombia, where he got the finals in Men's Singles, losing to Mexican Daniel De La Rosa, 9-15, 15-2.
-11-5, and reaching the semi-finals in Men's Doubles with Set Cubillos, where they lost to Costa Ricans Andrés Acuña and Felipe Camacho, 15-4, 15-3.
+Mercado played for Colombia at the 2018 Central American and Caribbean Games in Barranquilla, Colombia, where he got the finals in Men's Singles, losing to Mexican Daniel de la Rosa, 9–15, 15–2.
+11–5, and reaching the semi-finals in Men's Doubles with Set Cubillos, where they lost to Costa Ricans Andrés Acuña and Felipe Camacho, 15–4, 15–3.
 In the Men's Team event, Colombia lost in the quarterfinals to Cuba, as Mercado won his match, but he and Cubillos lost in doubles and the final singles match was lost also.
 So, Mercado came away from Barranquilla with two medals: silver in Men's Singles and bronze in Men's Doubles.

 In 2018, Mercado played at the IRF World Championships for Colombia.
-He played Men's Singles, beating Canadian Coby Iwaasa in the Round of 16, but losing in the quarterfinals to American David Horn, 15-12, 15-6.
-Mercado also played Men's Doubles at Worlds with Sebastian Franco, and they beat Guatemalans Edwin Galicia and Christian Wer, 15-12, 15-2, in the Round of 16, but lost in the quarterfinals to Americans Rocky Carson and Sudsy Monchik, losing 15-11, 15-13.
+He played Men's Singles, beating Canadian Coby Iwaasa in the Round of 16, but losing in the quarterfinals to American David Horn, 15–12, 15–6.
+Mercado also played Men's Doubles at Worlds with Sebastian Franco, and they beat Guatemalans Edwin Galicia and Christian Wer, 15–12, 15–2, in the Round of 16, but lost in the quarterfinals to Americans Rocky Carson and Sudsy Monchik, losing 15–11, 15–13.

-Mercado was in another semi-final in the 2018-19 IRT season, when he reached the semis of the 2019 Bolivian Open.
-He defeated Andree Parrilla in the quarterfinals, 15-7, 15-11, but lost to Rocky Carson in the semis, 15-8, 6-15, 11-6.
+Mercado was in another semi-final in the 2018–19 IRT season, when he reached the semis of the 2019 Bolivian Open.
+He defeated Andree Parrilla in the quarterfinals, 15–7, 15–11, but lost to Rocky Carson in the semis, 15–8, 6–15, 11–6.
 However, Mercado only had one other quarterfinal appearance that season, so he was ranked 10th at season's end.

 Mercado represented Colombia at the 2019 Pan American Racquetball Championships in Barranquilla, Colombia, where he played Men's Singles and Doubles.
-In singles, he lost in the Round of 16 to Mexican Alvaro Beltran, 12-15, 15-8, 11-1.
-In doubles, he and Andres Gomez lost to Roland Keller and Conrrado Moscoso, 15-3, 15-5, in the quarterfinals.
+In singles, he lost in the Round of 16 to Mexican Álvaro Beltrán, 12–15, 15–8, 11–1.
+In doubles, he and Andrés Gómez lost to Roland Keller and Conrrado Moscoso, 15–3, 15–5, in the quarterfinals.